onshape-public/go-client/onshape/docs/BTSplineHandleFilter2971.md

 NewBTSplineHandleFilter2971WithDefaults instantiates a new BTSplineHandleFilter2971 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAllowsSplineHandle

-`func (o *BTSplineHandleFilter2971) GetAllowsSplineHandle() bool`

-GetAllowsSplineHandle returns the AllowsSplineHandle field if non-nil, zero value otherwise.

-### GetAllowsSplineHandleOk

-`func (o *BTSplineHandleFilter2971) GetAllowsSplineHandleOk() (*bool, bool)`

-GetAllowsSplineHandleOk returns a tuple with the AllowsSplineHandle field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAllowsSplineHandle

-`func (o *BTSplineHandleFilter2971) SetAllowsSplineHandle(v bool)`

-SetAllowsSplineHandle sets AllowsSplineHandle field to given value.

-### HasAllowsSplineHandle

-`func (o *BTSplineHandleFilter2971) HasAllowsSplineHandle() bool`

-HasAllowsSplineHandle returns a boolean if a field has been set.

 ### GetBtType